 According to The New York Times, three of the students made televised confessions on the state-run China Central Television, saying they worked for the site.
 Halmurat claimed to have written an article, Nijat claimed to have taken part in editorial policy decisions, and Luo, from the Yi minority, claimed to have done design work.

-The seven students were sentenced to three to eight years in prison, according to the Global Times, a government-affiliated website.
+The seven students were sentenced to three to eight years in prison, according to the Global Times, a state-run newspaper.
 The length of sentence for each student was unclear and details of where they are being held were not disclosed.

 CPJ was unable to determine the names or contact details of the lawyers representing the students.